Home Search Links About Us Updates Login

 In 1969, Island Tug and Barge Limited was acquired by Genstar Limited of Vancouver, British Columbia.
 Where the tug initially retained her name.

-The tug was later sold, where she was renamed as the Isla, and then as the Pablo.
-She was reportedly sold to interests in Hong Kong.
-Her current, and or, final disposition is unknown.
+The tug was reportedly sold to interests in Hong Kong.
+Her current and or final disposition is unknown.
+She was a twin screw tug, rated at 1,380 horsepower.

 • Vessel Name: ISLAND NAVIGATOR